bitrise-io/devcenter/_articles/en/reviews/Sign up/Sign in/signing-up-with-bitbucket.md

    ![](/img/you-re-almost-there.jpg)

-   Please note that you must provide a **strong password** which fulfills these requirements:
+   Please note that you must provide a **strong password** which fulfils these requirements:
    * it should have at least 12 characters
    * at least one upper case character
    * at least one lower case character